awsdocs/amazon-s3-developer-guide/doc_source/NotificationHowTo.md

 #### AWS KMS Key Policy<a name="key-policy-sns-sqs"></a>

-If the SQS queue is SSE enabled, you can attach the following key policy to the associated AWS Key Management Service \(AWS KMS\) customer managed customer master key \(CMK\)\.
-The policy grants the Amazon S3 service principal permission for specific AWS KMS actions that are necessary for to encrypt messages added to the queue\.
+If the SQS queue or SNS topics are encrypted with an AWS Key Management Service \(AWS KMS\) customer managed customer master key \(CMK\), you must grant the Amazon S3 service principal permission to work with the encrypted topics and or queue\.
+To grant the Amazon S3 service principal permission, add the following statement to the key policy for the customer managed CMK:

 ```
 {